Universal One-third Time Scaling in Learning Peaked Distributions: Acknowledgements

 \section{Acknowledgements}

 The authors acknowledge the MIT Office of Research Computing and Data for providing high-performance computing resources that have contributed to the research results reported within this paper.
-Y. L. thanks Qiyao (Catherine) Liang and Jinyeop Song for helpful discussions.
+The authors thank the anonymous reviewers for their helpful suggestions.
+The authors declare no competing interests.
+Y. L. thanks Qiyao (Catherine) Liang, Jinyeop Song, Mehran Kardar, Nicolas Zucchet, and Amer Al-Hiyasat for insightful discussions.
+Y.L. thanks Zhenting Qi for his help on LLM evaluation.
 J. G. thanks the Schmidt Science Polymath Award for funding.
 C.P. is supported by an NSF CAREER Award (IIS-2239780), DARPA grants DIAL-FP-038 and AIQ-HR00112520041, the Simons Collaboration on the Physics of Learning and Neural Computation, and the William F. Milton Fund from Harvard University.
 This work has been made possible in part by a gift from the Chan Zuckerberg Initiative Foundation to establish the Kempner Institute for the Study of Natural and Artificial Intelligence.
-The authors declare no competing interests.